 Letter "A" indicates where Tulip Couleur Cardinal were planted, letter "B" indicates where Crocus 'Ruby Giant' was planted, letter "C" indicates where Saffron Crocus was planted, whilst letter "D" indicates where Hyacinth 'Bi-Color' Blue was planted.
 (Even the bags the bulbs came in are included in the Juan V's photo-ops!)

 At Halloween time in 2012, the "treat" of planting bulbs was especially welcome after all the "tricks" which had been occurring in my garden such as my renovation scenario and weather damaging (and in some instances killing) the "things" I grow!

-And planting the bulbs was not the only "treat" which occurred on the twenty-fourth; my autumn clematis sported hundreds of flowers as seen in the aerial images that Juan V took, images which are posted below.
+And planting the bulbs was not the only "treat" which occurred on the twenty-fourth; my Sweet Autumn Clematis sported hundreds of flowers as seen in the aerial images that Juan V took, images which are posted below.

 The latter of Juan's three images includes an arrow indicating where the Tulip Couleur Cardinal bulbs were planted (Letter "A'" in the images with letters superimposed over them which are above the autumn clematis's photo-ops.
 The arrow is included in this image for perspective on how massive the autumn clematis had become!

 This vine is a survivor, indeed, and to think at the time these images were taken, it had only been a few months since it was entirely uprooted to be moved into a new "home," only to be uprooted again; and put in a "body bag" during my renovation in September.

 With only seven days to pass before October 2012 would end, it appeared that this month would go down as the month of garden "treats;" little did I know at the time I made this assessment that Hurricane Sandy was on its way to the area near to where I live, a true October trick indeed!